Ladies Art College, Wimbledon

 R J Lloyd

 Reginald James Lloyd (b1926) is an artist who was born in Hereford and except for a brief period at Exeter School of Art was self-taught.
-He has worked extensively in graphics, especially whem living in Cornwall and later Devon, in both abstract and representational modes.
-In addition to designing stained glass, he has illustrated the works of the poet Ted Hughes.
+He has worked extensively in graphics, especially when living in Cornwall and later Devon, in both abstract and representational modes.
+In addition to designing stained glass and pottery, he has illustrated the works of the poet Ted Hughes.

 Designed: Portslade, Fishersgate Mission Church (1879-80 – dem)